Victor Villanueva

-Victor Villanueva (born 1948) is a Brooklyn-born Puerto Rican academic and scholar in rhetoric and composition studies, serving the role of Regents Professor Emeritus at Washington State University.
-Villanueva was awarded NCTE’s David Russell Award for Distinguished Research in the Teaching of English for his groundbreaking book Bootstraps, From an American Academic of Color.
+Victor Villanueva (born 1948) is an American academic and scholar in rhetoric and composition studies, serving the role of Regents Professor Emeritus at Washington State University.
+Villanueva was awarded NCTE's David Russell Award for Distinguished Research in the Teaching of English for his groundbreaking book Bootstraps, From an American Academic of Color.
 In 2009, Villanueva was the recipient of the Conference on College Composition and Communication Exemplar's Award.
 Villanueva has written and edited a number of significant works on the topic of race, rhetoric, basic writing, and the social and political contexts of literacy education.

 Biography

 Education

 Victor Villanueva received his PhD in English with an emphasis in Rhetoric and Writing from the University of Washington in 1986.
 His BA and MA in English were also both awarded from the University of Washington.

-Teaching Career
+Teaching career

 Villanueva has been teaching rhetoric and writing for over thirty years at a number of institutions.
 Villanueva began his teaching career at Big Bend Community College in Moses Lake, Washington, before moving on to a variety of positions at the University of Washington, the University of Missouri-Kansas City, Northern Arizona University, and Auburn University.
 The majority of his academic career has been at Washington State University.